rhyslwells/Data-Archive/content/standardised/Activation Function.md

 $$\sigma(\mathbf{z})_i = \frac{e^{z_i}}{\sum_{j=1}^{N} e^{z_j}}$$

-This ensures that the output values are between 0 and 1 and that they sum to 1, making them [[interpretability|interpretable]] as probabilities.
+This ensures that the output values are between 0 and 1 and that they sum to 1, making them [[Interpretability|interpretable]] as probabilities.